 As mentioned above, levels 6-8 are covered by higher education and as stated in Institutions of Professional Higher Education Act section 15 subsection 3 the prerequisite for commencement of the acquisition of professional higher education on level 6 is secondary education or equal foreign qualifications.
-Following section 15 establishes an opportunity for professional higher education institutions to undertake study on level five in the same study programme group as the curricula of professional higher education, provided that the learning outcomes of the curricula correspond to the fifth level of the qualifications framework established in the Professional higher maritime education and institution of professional higher education for public defence, institution of professional higher maritime education and institution of professional higher education may provide formal vocational education.
+Following section 151 establishes an opportunity for professional higher education institutions to undertake study on level five in the same study programme group as the curricula of professional higher education, provided that the learning outcomes of the curricula correspond to the fifth level of the qualifications framework established in the Professions Act.
+An institution of professional higher education for public defence, institution of professional higher maritime education and institution of professional higher education in the field of vocational health care education may provide formal vocational education.
 The right to provide vocational education is granted to an institution of professional higher education in accordance with the procedure established in Chapter 3 of Vocational Education Institutions Act.

-Master's study may be conducted in an institution of professional higher education on the following conditions (from Institutions of Professional Higher Education Act section $15^2$ ): 1) as continuation of a curriculum of professional higher education in the same field of study; 3) the rector of the institution complies with the requirements established for rector candidates in § 8 of the Act.
+Master's study may be conducted in an institution of professional higher education on the following conditions (from Institutions of Professional Higher Education Act section 152):

+- 1) as continuation of a curriculum of professional higher education in the same field of study; - 3) the rector of the institution complies with the requirements established for rector candidates in § 8 of the Act.